kunioshi/kunioshi/README.md

 ## About Me
-I'm Filipe, born in 1991, and an iOS and Game Developer.
+I'm Filipe, born in 1991, an iOS and Game Developer.
 I enjoy testing new things and making PoCs.

 ## What am I up to?